BIM construction services: Inconveniences and resolution

 Revit 3D Render of a House

-All CAD programs have different settings of installing cameras for rendering — some require meticulous work and multiple switches in between 2D and 3D mode to make it right.
+All CAD programs have different settings for installing cameras for rendering — some require meticulous work and multiple switches between 2D and 3D modes to make it right.
 In Revit, unlike many CAD soft, setting up the cameras is a quick and easy process.
 It is convenient for CAD experts to install them anywhere and adjust the angle and width of the frame.
 Thus, specialists can choose any angle including non-standard creative ones.

 As for the rendering, Revit allows selecting the resolution directly in the render settings — so that one can get both super-quality for presentation and a less resolution pic for transition renders for internal purposes.
 On top of that, CAD experts can choose different types of rendering, for example, the one with artistic filters to enhance the visualization.